bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 ```

 As described above, the entire process can be divided into two parts.
-1. **relay_block**: Verify that an `oracle module`<strong><em>[B]</em></strong> root hash module really exist on BandChain at a specific block and then save that root hash into **Bridge**'s state.
+1. **relay_block**: Verify that an `oracle module`<strong><em>[B]</em></strong> root hash module really exist on Bandchain at a specific block and then save that root hash into **Bridge**'s state.
 This process requires the signatures of several validators signed on the block hash in which everyone who signs must have a total voting power greater than or equal to two-thirds of the entire voting power.
-The block hash is made up of multiple values that come from the BandChain state, where `oracle module`<strong><em>[B]</em></strong> root hash is one of them.
+The block hash is made up of multiple values that come from the Bandchain state, where `oracle module`<strong><em>[B]</em></strong> root hash is one of them.
 2. **verify_oracle_data**: Verify a specific value that store under `oracle module`<strong><em>[B]</em></strong> is really existed by hashing the corresponding node's from bottom to top.

   - **n** is the height of IAVL merkle tree